What Are the Best Internet Alternatives to DSL?

 5G Internet

-5G internet is a wireless technology with reception and speeds varying depending on location.
+5G internet reception and speeds vary depending on location.
 If it is available in your area, it is a viable solution for broadband internet access.
-As of now, there are only a couple of providers offering in-home 5G internet, but we expect that to change as this relatively new technology continues to deploy and advance.
+There are only a couple of providers offering in-home 5G internet, but we expect that to change as this relatively new technology continues to advance.

 Pros of 5G Internet